 Install The Shelves For Plate Rack

-Once the paint is dry, begin installing the two shelves one above the other with wood screws.
-To make sure your shelves are level and even, your should use a laser level before attaching the screws.
+Once the paint is dry, install the two shelves, one above the other, with wood screws.
+To ensure your shelves are level and even, you should use a laser level before attaching the screws.

 If you are working on sheet rock and cannot align your screws with a wall stud, be sure to use wall anchors.